Digital Humanities Summer Institute: History

 DHSI started in 2001 at Vancouver Island University.
 The inaugural DHSI event included lead speakers Susan Hockey, Nancy Ide, Willard McCarty, and John Unsworth, and there were some 35 participants in attendance.
-In 2004, DHSI moved to the University of Victoria, where it currently resides.
+In 2004, DHSI moved to the University of Victoria.
 It is estimated that, as of 2012, there were approximately 1,800 alumni of the institute, with a large portion returning over a period of multiple years to take further courses.